The Six Gaps Bicycle Hill Climb Vermont

 This route is a lot harder than it looks with 13% to 15% grades and a 2-mile final section that rises 1,000 feet.
 You’ll find the paved road nice and smooth on your way to Randolph, but once you reach the area you may notice a change from pavement to dirt during the last part of your journey.

 If you’re attempting this one as the final leg of your ride you may find it brutally hard, just like Whiteface, after challenging the others.

 This is an easier cycling experience and you’ll be so thankful to get a break from the others for a while.
 The grade is only 6% to 8% on a paved road.
 There are beautiful mountain cliffs in this part of Six Gaps and the perfect backdrop for a picture.

 There are racing events held at the Brandon that you may want to take part in if you’re looking for a mild ascent that follows a smooth path.

 In Middlebury, there is an annual cycling road race that’s taking place here on Labor Day weekend that you may consider if you like routes that start off immediately with a 13% grade to get your blood flowing and your heart pumping.
 You’ll rise 800 feet but it offers a great descent down.
 There is a country store at the bottom that you can visit to replenish your water supply before starting the trek.

-The Vermont Six Gaps is truly an adventure and one that you should experience at least once in your lifetime as a true mountain cyclist.
+The Vermont Six Gaps is truly an adventure and one that you should experience at least once in your life as a true mountain cyclist.
 If you’re coming from out of town you’ll find many other New England biking routes around that shouldn’t be missed, just like the Mount Washington Uphill Ride.
 Take a cycling holiday to make the most of Vermont’s natural architecture – you’ll definitely want to come back for more.